Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 4. Hedera (Ivy)

-There are many types of Ivy, which often come in a wide range of colours, from dark green leaves to variegated yellow and cream leaves.
+There are many types of Ivy and these often come in a wide range of colours.
+Ranging from dark green leaves to variegated yellow and cream leaves.
 Seen widely across the UK and in many gardens, they use their aerial roots to climb walls and can be grown up anything from walls to fences and trees.

-They are probably one the hardiest climbers available and will grow in semi-shade as well as dense shade making them ideal for the most shaded areas of the garden.
-With lots of varieties available, there are some smaller varieties so check the eventual sizes before purchasing.
+They are probably one the hardiest climbers available and will grow in semi-shade as well as dense shade, making them ideal for the most shaded areas of your garden.
+With lots of varieties available, there are some smaller varieties so be sure to check their eventual sizes before purchasing.

 Buy from Thompson & Morgan